FabFilter Pro‑R Help

 When installing FabFilter Pro-R, the installation program will try to copy the plug-in into the appropriate plug-ins folders, and in most cases your host will recognize FabFilter Pro-R automatically.
 Otherwise, please follow these instructions:

 On Windows, most hosts have their own VST plug-ins folder.
 So if you are using Windows and your host does not recognize FabFilter Pro-R, you need to locate the proper plug-ins folder for your host first (it is usually shown in the Preferences or similar dialog).
 Then, copy the file FabFilter Pro-R.dll from C:\Program Files\FabFilter\Pro-R (or C:\Program Files (x86)\FabFilter\Pro-R if you are using a 32-bit host on 64-bit Windows) to the plug-ins folder that you have found and restart the host so it can reload all its plug-ins.
-For the AAX version of Pro-R, copy the FabFilter Pro-R.aaxplugin folder to the common Pro Tools AAX plug-in folder on your computer; for the RTAS version of Pro-R, copy the FabFilter Pro-R.dpm and FabFilter Pro-R.dpm.rsr files to the Pro Tools RTAS plug-in folder on your computer.
+For the AAX version of Pro-R, copy the FabFilter Pro-R.aaxplugin folder to the common Pro Tools AAX plug-in folder on your computer.

 You can simply uninstall plug-ins or bundles via the Control Panel.

-On Mac OS X, plug-ins are installed in the standard plug-in folders in the system Library folder.
+On macOS, plug-ins are installed in the standard plug-in folders in the system Library folder.
 These are the only possible correct locations:

-Note: AU and VST/VST3 plug-ins may be placed in the user's Library folders under ~/Library/Audio/Plug-Ins as well.
+Note: AU and VST/VST3 plug-ins may also be placed in the user's Library folders under /Users/<username>/Library/Audio/Plug-Ins.

 To uninstall the plug-ins from your Mac, you can just delete the specific FabFilter plug-in files at the above locations.
-Finally, if you really want to delete all data written by our plug-ins, you can remove the following folders/files from your user ~/Library as well:
+Finally, if you really want to delete all data written by our plug-ins, you can remove the following folders/files from the user Library folder as well:

 Note: Since OS X 10.7 (Lion), the system and user Library folders are marked as hidden by default.
 To make them visible again in Finder, open Terminal (found in /Applications/Utilities) and enter the following commands: